agilepro/cognoscenti/README.md

 You must have Mongo installed and running on the standard port for Mongo.

-!BUILD
+# Build

 The project is built with Gradle.
 A version of gradle is included.
-You only need to bulid from the weaverWar folder.
+You only need to build from the weaverWar folder.
 If you have java installed, all you have

     cd weaverWar
     ../gradlew clean build

 This should produce a WAR file in the weaverWar/build/libs folder

-!CONFIGURE
+# Configure

 You will find the configuration in the WEB-INF/config.txt file.
 There are four settings of importance in there.